marcus-leung/marcus-leung/README.md

 - Undergraduate student at University of California, Santa Cruz (UCSC)
 - Majoring in Technology and Information Management
 - Minoring in Computer Science
-- Currently open for a remote internship
+- Currently open for a tech internship or position

 **Skills**
 ---